vavricka/Ethereum-monitoring-node/metrics/log-pre-processing/blocks/README.md

   (! if you pass e.g blocks-stage-2.log.ANGAINOR don't forget to rename) (! blocks-stage-3.log to blocks-stage-3.log.ANGAINOR)

-#TODO
+# !!!
+For now ommited -> thus blocks-stage-3.log is the final stage
+# !!!
+Block Type is only Main/Uncle
 #(9 TODO) Step-3-Set-Recognized-Uncles.py blocks-stage-3.log
-  Loops through Uncles and sets as Recongnized those which are..
+#  sets Uncles that are included in the ListOfUncles property of some block from Main chain as Recognized.
-  Output: blocks-stage-4.log with all blocktypes set : Main/Uncle/Recognized (=recognized uncle)
+#  Output: blocks-stage-4.log with all blocktypes set : Main/Uncle/Recognized (=recognized uncle)

-(10) $sudo python3 BlockTypes.py blocks-stage-4.log
+(10) $sudo python3 BlockTypes.py blocks-stage-3.log
  shows some statistics like this:
   Main: 15098 (Local: 15030 Imported: 68)
   Uncle: 1148 (Local: 1135 Imported: 13)